Cray-HPE/docs-csm/upgrade/1.0/README.md

 ### Prerequisites

 Before upgrading to CSM-1.0, please ensure that the latest CSM-0.9.x patches and hot-fixes have been applied.
-These upgrade instructions assume that the latest released CSM-0.9.x patch and any appplicable hot-fixes for CSM-0.9.x, have been applied.
+These upgrade instructions assume that the latest released CSM-0.9.x patch and any applicable hot-fixes for CSM-0.9.x, have been applied.

 Begin by [downloading and configuring the latest version of CSM](resource_material/prereqs/get-csm.md)